 - Develop and register a protocol on PROSPERO specifying the living review methodology

-- Conduct a comprehensive search strategy across relevant databases
+- Conduct a comprehensive explore search strategy across relevant databases

 - Screen, extract data, and assess risk of bias

-- Publish the initial version with PRISMA 2020 reporting
+- Publish the initial version with prisma 2020 explained reporting

 Phase 2: Ongoing Surveillance (Unique to Living Reviews)